guguji666666/Sentinel-Custom-Parsers/articles/storage/common/general-purpose-version-1-account-migration-overview.md

 1. **Monitor usage**: After migration, keep an eye on your storage account metrics to identify any unexpected changes in usage patterns or costs.

 > [!TIP]
-> Migrate general-purpose v1 accounts to general-purpose v2 accounts by using the `deployIfNotExists` Azure Policy.
-This policy detects and identifies any general-purpose v1 accounts and enables you to do a non-disruptive in-place upgrade of those accounts.
+> To migrate general-purpose v1 accounts to general-purpose v2 accounts, use the `deployIfDoesNotExist` Azure Policy.
+This policy detects and identifies any general-purpose v1 accounts and enables you to perform a non-disruptive, in-place upgrade of those accounts.
 >
 > A sample policy is available here: [general-purpose v1 Azure policy](https://aka.ms/gpv1_azure_policy)